-Rathlin Sound Festival - Ian and Christine Morrison sailed from Lewis in the yacht Rebecca, to join in the festival programme, in 2014 and then returned in their own El Vigo to take part in the 2015 , 2016 and 2017 events.
+Rathlin Sound Maritime Festival - Ian and Christine from Lewis in their own El Vigo to take part in the 2015 , 2016 and 2017 events.

 Their event Voyage, developed for the 2013 Edinburgh International Storytelling Festival, with the singer Kirsty Law, was performed on Rathlin with the skipper and tin-whistler Ken Linklater contributing tunes and percussion.
 The show, this time with the sound-sculpture of Giles Perring, also opened Settle Stories festival in Yorkshire (9th to 12th Oct).
 The linked sequence of stories A Circumnavigation, winner of The Village Festival commission n 2014 and first performed at the CCA, Glasgow, with music by Peter Urpeth, was also re-made on Rathlin.

 "Voyage is a superbly crafted storytelling experience in which narrative, song, music and evocative visuals all combine to draw us into the storytelling magic…. the perfect launch for the Scottish International Storytelling Festival 2013’ (Donald Smith, Festival Director ).